mixxxdj/mixxx/source/chapters/user_interface.rst

           first and when the play position reaches the wanted position on the Loop-Out button.

-.. seealso:: If the :term:`quantize <quantization>` mode is enabled, the loops
+.. seealso:: If the :term:`Quantize <quantization>` mode is enabled, the loops
              will automatically snap to the nearest beat.
-This is disabled by default.
-Click on the *Quantize Mode Toggle* to enable this mode, go to the :ref:`interface-button-grid` section for more informations.
+This is disabled by default, click on the :ref:`Quantize Mode Toggle
+             <interface-button-grid>` to enable it.

 .. _interface-hotcues: